2bttns/2bttns/app/README.md

 ### Create Admin Users

-You can use the 2bttns CLI to create a new admin user.
+You can use the [2bttns-cli](https://www.npmjs.com/package/@2bttns/2bttns-cli) to create a new admin user.

 #### From your 2bttns admin console container